ZackWilde27/FlatOut2-HLSLToSHA/README.md

 # Zack's HLSL To FlatOut 2 Shader
 It's a python script that takes an HLSL script and creates an SHA file from it for use in FlatOut 2
 <br>
-Right now it only supports the pixel shaders, vertex shader support is still being worked on
+Right now it only supports writing pixel shaders, vertex shader support is still being worked on

 <br>